Varshaa7722/Tamil-Emnist/README.md

 NOTE: This model works only on handwritten dataset
-The dataset can be found in repository itself
+The dataset can be found in https://www.kaggle.com/datasets/varshaa07/tamil-character-dataset

 AUTHOR: VARSHAA